webgilde/blockalyzer-adblock-counter/readme.txt

 == Description ==

-This plugin counts how many of your users actually use an ad blocker.
+*BlockAlyzer* counts how many of your visitors actually use an ad blocker.
+You might use this to estimate the impact of adblock add-ons on your income from advertisement.

-The following statistics are included
+**compare your data with others**

+It is already nice to know your own data.
+But to get the idea of how bad you are affected, I added a benchmark feature to compare your data with the data from other sites with the same language and topic.
+The benchmark feature is completely voluntarily.
+No data will be send without you knowing.

+**these numbers are included**

 * total page views
 * total unique visitors
 * relative and absolute number of page views with ad blocker enabled
 * relative and absolute number of unique visitors with ad block enabled

-Used methods
-* is img/ads/banner.gif included?
-* is js/advertisment.js loaded?
+The benchmark feature will show you the share of visitors with adblock from other sites in your language and with a similar topic.

 **Localization**

 English

-**Instructions**
+**further instructions**

+Please find further instructions on the [BlockAlyzer homepage](http://webgilde.com/en/blockalyzer/)

 == Installation ==